 Brampton Bike Hub

 Ready to ride a bike?
-Want to learn basic bike mechanic skills?
-Check out the Brampton Bike Hub!
+Borrow a bike?
+Want to learn basic bike repair skills to maintain your bike?
+It’s FREE!

-BikeWrx will be offering both 6-session courses as well as regular Do-It-Yourself drop-in for the use of bike tools and bike mechanic support. (schedule below)
+BikeWrx offers both 6-session courses as well as regular Do-It-Yourself drop-in for the use of bike tools and bike mechanic support.

 We want to help you use a bicycle for short trips instead of using a car.
 You can use your bicycle to get to public transportation too.
-Each Pedalwise participant is given a mentor within the City of Brampton.
+Each Pedalwise participant (called a protégé) is given a mentor in the City of Brampton.
 The mentor is an experienced cyclist who will help you choose less travelled roads and paths, give you riding tips and even come with you as you ride a new route.
-The Pedalwise program is FREE!

 A well maintained bike is the secret to a safe pleasant ride!

 If your bike isn’t working properly you can bring it to our BikeWrx drop-in centre, 50 Sunny Meadow Blvd.
-Unit 108 on Wednesday evenings between 6:30-8:00pm (see schedule below).
-There you can borrow tools and get help from a certified bike mechanic to fix your bike yourself.
-You can also attend our revolving 6 basic bike mechanics modules and receive a certificate of participation!
+Unit 108 on Wednesday evenings between 6:30-8:00pm.
+There you can borrow tools and get help from a bike mechanic to fix your bike yourself.
+You can also attend our revolving 6 basic bike maintenance and repair modules and receive a certificate of participation!
 BikeWrx access is FREE to registered Pedalwise participants.
 You may need to pay a small fee for necessary replacement parts.

 6 Modules for basic do-it-yourself maintenance: